UAW says ‘more to be won' despite record offers from automakers; declines to expand strikes

 Feeling out of the loop?
 We'll catch you up on the Chicago news you need to know.
 Sign up for the weekly Chicago Catch-Up newsletter here.

-"There is more to be won," Fain said during an online broadcast regarding new proposals from GM and Stellantis.
+"There is more to be won," Fain said during an online broadcast.
 "These are already record contracts, but they come at the end of decades of record decline.
 So it's not enough to be the best ever, when auto workers have gone backwards over the last two decades.
 That's a very low bar."

 Last week Fain said the union was initiating a "new phase" of strikes and contract negotiations.
 Still, the union has not announced any additional strikes since initiating an unexpected walkout on Oct.
 11 at Ford's Kentucky Truck Plant that produces highly profitable pickup trucks and SUVs.